Dog Day Afternoon (Coney Island Hot Dog Eating Contest)

 I think we’ve proved time and again that I am one weird chica.
 I wouldn’t even try to argue that one.
 But I think you know you have a problem when a COMPETITIVE EATER tells you that you’re weird for being a fan of COMPETITIVE EATING…

-So this weekend Nadia, Bryan, and I flew half way across the country to New York City to watch the Nathan’s Famous Fourth of July Hot Dog Eating Contest on the Fourth of July.
+So this weekend Nadia, Bryan, and I flew half way across the country to New York City to watch the Nathan’s Famous Coney Island Hot Dog Eating Contest on the Fourth of July.

 I like to think of that plan as awesome and not weird, thank you very much.

 Friday morning we arrived at Coney Island (not so) bright and early at 9am (we arrived in NYC on Thursday morning…I’ll recap the rest of the trip later).
 Even though we got there three hours early there was already a big crowd and we weren’t able to get a prime viewing spot.
 We waited around on the outskirts and got some Nathan’s hot dogs and fries for breakfast.
 Soon enough they opened up another gate and we flooded in to try to get a better spot.
 Considering there were about 35,000 people there our spots were pretty good.
 But considering that there are a lot of tall people and people holding cameras in the air and people clapping thunder sticks it made it hard to see or get good pics. 🙁 All I have to say is thank god for my 300 uberzoom lens.
 (And all I additionally have to say is I am sososo sorry to anyone who I may have accidentally hit in the head…numerous times…with my uberzoom lens.
 It’s really long and I don’t notice what it’s doing.)

 We watched the countdown clock do its business and listened to the many opening acts.
 There were a few bands, performances by Mr. Badlands Booker himself (one of the competitors who recently found his way out of retirement), and some trampoliners.